wr-ssl/M2GL025-Creative-Board-Notes/README.md

 You can either use the above tools directly or use a vendor-branded Eclipse-based IDE, such as:

  * [Microsemi SoftConsole](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/softconsole#overview) Bundles Eclipse + GNU MCU extensions (OpenOCD and GCC) + some Microsemi-related examples.
  * [SiFive Freedom Fries Studio](https://www.sifive.com/products/tools/) is like SoftConsole but geared towards SiFive's product line.
+Maybe you could get it to work with the SoftConsole projects mentioned on this page -- I haven't tried.

  If you're just getting started with the M2GL025 creative board then you probably want SoftConsole.